 - Eating as healthy as possible, especially during treatment.
 This can help cut down on weight gain, which can cause cancer sufferers to have greater risks.

 - Being aware of the risk of male breast cancer.
 Many men feel that the diagnosis is impossible or highly unlikely for their gender, making them less likely to report lumps or other signs until the cancer has reached a deadly stage.

 - Remaining hopeful!

 You can read more of your hometown survivor’s stories and tips for staying healthy and hopeful here.

 Your family’s wellbeing is always a top priority for Richmonds Air, and air quality should never be responsible for a poor health record.
 Better indoor air quality means healthier breathing, lower disease risk, and a better quality of life.

-Contact us about ways to keep the air in your home or business as clean as possible and keep the people you care about happy and healthy.
+Contact us about ways to keep the air in your home as clean as possible and keep the people you care about happy and healthy.
 You can also browse our blog and knowledge center to read up on articles like “10 Tips to Improve the Air Quality in Your Home.”